 Every occupation involves risks and liabilities.
-Doctors are one of the most vulnerable professionals to legal actions.
+Moreover, doctors are one of the most vulnerable professionals to legal actions.
 Dentists are at risk of malpractice every time they treat a patient.
-According to True Cost of Health Care, dental malpractice accounts for one out of every ten malpractice cases in the US.
+In fact, according to True Cost of Health Care, dental malpractice accounts for one out of every ten malpractice cases in the US.
 True, some mistakes are unavoidable.
 Mistakes in the medical industry, on the other hand, may result in malpractice claims.
 Dentists are not immune to malpractice claims, although the number of occurrences of dental malpractice is very low.
 To avoid getting caught in a malpractice lawsuit, here’s a guide to dental risk management.

 Dental Malpractice Lawsuits

 Simple cleaning procedures to complicated dental surgery are all part of providing dental care to patients.
 Dental treatments may go wrong in some situations, resulting in medical issues.
 According to statistics, the majority of dental malpractice claims are treatment-related.

 Dental malpractice happens when a dentist fails or neglects to give appropriate treatment to their patients.
 Patients may suffer from injury, harm, or death as a result of this failure or negligence.
 The following are examples of dental malpractice: